 - When testing, pass --fast to stack to disable the GHC optimiser.
 This speeds up builds considerably (although it still takes a while).
 The resulting Futhark compiler will run slower, but it is not something you will notice for small test programs. - When debugging, pass --profile to stack.
 This will build the Futhark compiler with debugging information (not just profiling).
 In particular, hard crashes will print a stack trace.
 You can also get actual profiling information by passing +RTS -pprof-all -RTS to the Futhark compiler.
 This asks the Haskell runtime to print profiling information to a file.
 For more information, see the Profiling chapter in the GHC User Guide. - You may wish to set the environment variable FUTHARK_COMPILER_DEBUGGING=1.
-Currently this only has the effect of making the frontend print internal names, but it may control more things in the future.
+This has the following effects: - The frontend prints internal names.
+(This may affect code generation in some cases, so turn it off when actually generating code.) - Tools that talk to server-mode executables will print the messages sent back and worth on the standard error stream.